groupdocs-editor/GroupDocs.Editor-Products/english/editor/net/_index.md

 ############################# Header ############################
 title: ".NET API to Edit Documents Using HTML"
-description: "‎Develop .NET Applications, to Integrate with HTML Editor, Fetch Supported Document, Edit and Convert to Original Format.‎"
+description: "Develop .NET Applications, to Integrate with HTML Editor, Fetch Supported Document, Edit and Convert to Original Format."
 button:
     enable: true